Recitals in the Mediterranean

 In his young career, he has already performed with such prestigious artists as Frederica Von Stade, Sonya Yoncheva, Norah Amsellem, Elisabeth Vidal, Nathalie Manfrino, Paul Gay, Annick Massis, Bruce Ford, Cristina Gallardo-Domas, Mireille Delunsch, Karine Deshayes, Patricia Petibon, Isabelle Cal, Elisabeth Vidal, David Daniels, Majella Cullagh, Brian Asawa, Anne-Sophie Duprels, Hedwig Fassbender, and Jennifer Larmore with whom he has recorded an album of American art songs (My Native Land) for the Teldec label and a DVD , Jennifer Larmore Live –VAI music.

-Antoine Palloc devotes part of his time to teaching and regularly coaches master classes at the Opéra Studio Bastille in Paris, Jeunes Voix du Rhin (Strasbourg Opera house), the Nagaoka lyric hall in Japan, Tokyo Opera Studio, University of Michigan, Miam University (Istanbul), Liszt Akademy of music (Budapest), Monte Carlo’s academy of music and the intenational summer programm in Nice…
+Antoine Palloc devotes part of his time to teaching and regularly coaches master classes at the Opéra Studio Bastille in Paris, Strasbourg Opera house, the Nagaoka lyric hall in Japan, Tokyo Opera Studio, University of Michigan, University of Istanbul, Budapest, Monte Carlo…

 Photo credit: Nikolai Schukoff